KennRobot/Inversions_SAPCAP/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to your new project for class NoSQL.

-It contains these folders and files, following our recommended project layout:
+It contains these folders and files, following our recommended project layout create in SAP CAP:

 File or Folder | Purpose
 ---------|----------